bocaletto-luca/bocaletto-luca.github.io/README.md

 # 🌐 bocaletto-luca.github.io
 Official Page GitHub: Bocaletto Luca.
 Welcome to my personal website repository!
-This project represents my journey through technology, programming, system administration, and creativity, blending digital innovation with automation, electronics, and open-source contributions.
+This project represents my journey through technology, programming, system administration, and creativity, and open-source contributions.

 ## 🌐 About this Website
 This website serves as a portfolio, showcasing my expertise in full-stack development, system administration, hardware repairs, and various projects related to web development, etc. The goal is to share knowledge, demonstrate capabilities, and inspire collaboration.